kikeelectronico/Homeware-LAN/README.md

 2. Follow the instructions that appear in the screen.

-# Install using Docker Compose
+# Install with Docker Compose

 1. Clone the repo and cd into it
 ```bash